 You may want to define, restructure and establish a systematic onboarding process when it comes to remote hiring.
 When you can't roll your chair to the new employee’s workstation or peer over their shoulder, training and onboarding a new employee needs a little more planning.
 You'll still need to identify yourself and your organization, perhaps refer a recruitment process guide, as well as describe how you go about your onboarding.

+We are done with the way on how to hire someone you've never met.
 Companies must redefine their solutions from remote-friendly to remote-first, with 59 per cent of individuals choosing to work remotely as much as possible, even when offices resume.
-This includes re-designing hiring processes to ensure that you don't miss out on remote talent that can help your company thrive by bringing different perspectives and top recruiting resources to the table.
+This includes re-designing hiring processes to ensure that you don't miss out on remote hiring talent that can help your company thrive by bringing different perspectives and top recruiting resources to the table.

 A full-fledged applicant tracking system (ATS), like that of a one-view integrated recruitment automation solution- peopleHum, allows you to track all of your applications, immediately dismiss individuals who don't fulfil your requirements and make informed decisions about who advances further.